pbrdmn/brd.mn/src/cv.md

 >
 > AirService combines mobile commerce services to deliver an “out of the box” experience, fully branded as > our client’s own.
 >
-> * Built UI features and components with Angular and React interfacing with RESTful API server
+> * Built Angular and React applications backed by Ruby on Rails API server
-> * Application state management with Redux
-> * AWS Lambda client/server integration
+> * Application state management with Redux, AWS Lambda client/server integration
-> * D3 charting with React SVG components
+> * Custom dashboards with D3 charting and React SVG components
 > * iOS/Android applications built with React Native
 >
 > Skills: Angular, React, Redux, HTML, CSS, AWS Lambda and S3